-The Clinic is currently providing services in the following community facilities:
+The University Speech-Language-Hearing Clinic (USLHC) is currently providing speech, language, and hearing services at the following community facilities and schools:

 - Magnolia Multi-Service Center

 Screening, evaluation, and treatment for children and adults with communication disorders are provided by graduate clinicians under the supervision of a certified and licensed speech-language pathologist.
 These services are offered weekly at the Multi-Service Center or via telepractice, whereby therapy is delivered online in the client's home or any setting where high-speed internet is available.

 The USLHC, in partnership with the Houston Aphasia Recovery Center (HARC), provides weekly drop-in Conversation Groups for adults who have suffered a stroke or other neurological event and have difficulty communicating as a result (aphasia).
 The purpose of the groups, which meet weekly, is to provide persons with aphasia opportunities to communicate in a supportive environment.
 Groups practice communication using speech, gesture, written language, or communication devices and are facilitated by graduate clinicians under the supervision of a certified and licensed speech-language pathologist.

 The House of Tiny Treasures (HTT) is part of SEARCH, a non-profit organization.
 HTT is a preschool facility for children whose parents are homeless, living in a shelter, or who have a history of homelessness and are enrolled in vocational rehabilitation programs.
 Graduate clinicians from the USLHC administer screenings, evaluations, group and individual therapy, and pre-literacy enrichment at HTT under the supervision of a certified and licensed speech-language pathologist.
 Parent education and collaboration with other therapy disciplines are also provided.
 HTT houses four classrooms, ranging in age from toddler to pre-K.